organicmaps/subways/README.md

 ## Author and License

-All scripts were written by Ilya Zverev for MAPS.ME.
-Published under Apache Licence 2.0.
+The main scripts were originally written by Ilya Zverev for MAPS.ME and were published under Apache Licence 2.0 at https://github.com/mapsme/subways/.

+This fork is maintained by Alexey Zakharenkov and is also published under Apache Licence 2.0.